LanternPowered/Konf/README.md

 val config = Config()
 ```

-Or an new config with some initial actions:
+Or a new config with some initial actions:

 ```kotlin
 val config = Config { addSpec(Server) }